Isaac Folkoff

-Career
+Biography

-In 1904, a 24-year-old Folkoff arrived San Francisco, where he ran an embroidery business.
+Folkoff was born in 1881, in Ludza.
+In 1904, he arrived San Francisco, where he ran an embroidery business.

 He helped found the California Communist Party and had gone as a delegate for the founding of the Communist International ("Comintern") in Moscow in 1919.

-A former garment presser and self-taught Marxist philosopher, Folkoff specialized in fund-raising for party causes.

 He was in charge of West Coast operations.
 He worked as a courier passing information to and from Soviet sources, and as a talent spotter and vetter of potential espionage recruits.
 He also worked as a Case Officer.
 His code name in Soviet intelligence and in the Venona files was "Uncle".